Cognitive reserve: Brain size

 A 1997 study found that Alzheimer's disease pathology in large brains did not necessarily result in clinical dementia.
 Another study reported head circumference to be independently associated with a reduced risk of clinical Alzheimer's disease.

 While some studies, like those mentioned, find an association, others do not.
 This is thought to be because head circumference and other approximations are indirect measures.

 Number of neuronal connections

 The amount of synapse loss is greater in early onset dementia than in late onset dementia.
 This might indicate a vulnerability to the manifestation of clinical cognitive impairment, although there may be other explanations.

 Structures like the cerebellum contribute to brain reserve.
-The cerebellum contains the majority of neurons in the brain and participates to both cognitive and motor operations.
+The cerebellum contains the majority of neurons in the brain and participates in both cognitive and motor operations.
 Cerebellar circuitry is a site of multiple forms of neuronal plasticity, a factor playing a major role in terms of brain reserve.